dadja/acramobileapp/README.md

 this is the mobile part of a ACRA SI to collect data it has been developped using FireBase and Flutter
+#SETUP

-# you need to link a firebase project to this one and the web app to make it work
+- you need to link a firebase project to this one and the web app to make it work

-# you will aslo have to provide a google maps key in order to have the map working and display data on it
+ - you will aslo have to provide a google maps key in order to have the map working and display data on it
 ##to set things up this is the process to follow
   -  First from FireBase console importe the google_service.json file from you project and drop it in this project at "mobileapp/android/app/google_service.json"